elunna/hackem/hackem_changelog.md

     - Eating a rot worm causes food poisoning
 - (w) neothelid
     - Traitorous
+- (w) hellminth
+    - Type of maggot that does not generate randomly - only dropped by a dying Worm that Walks.
+    - Can infest corpses to create a gibberslug (75% change) or a new Worm that Walks (25% chance.)
+    - Cannot be genocided.
 - (x) spark bug
 - (x) arc bug
 - (x) lightning bug